 Okay, so I’m going to admit something that will probably sound silly to some of you, and would make perfect sense to others of you.

 Only put the ACV in a cup.
 Use 2tbsp in a 16oz cup.
 Use something that won’t break please.
+If you prefer to live with less plastic, these stainless steel pint glasses work well.
 I’m going to feel bad if you get a cut.
+Glass in the shower is dangerous!
 Please use stainless steel, or plastic or something that won’t shatter.

 Then once you’re ready to use the ACV (we’ll get to when, don’t worry!), just fill the cup the rest of the way IN THE SHOWER, and use.